Dailymotion-Pro-Services/dynamic-preview/connect-story-to-ga.md

-# Connect player from Custom Embed to Google Analytics 4 (GA4) :
+# Connect player from Dailymotion Story to Google Analytics 4 (GA4) :

 > [!IMPORTANT]
 > Following this documentation is about providing extra steps that you need for connecting your player in [Dailymotion Story